ismailceylan/restorm/README.md

 }
 ```

-# BUILDING THE QUERY
+# Building The Query
 After preparing our models, we can create RESTful requests with them.

 ## Retreiving a List of Resources
-The `all` method returns a promise.
+The `all` method creates a request to access all resources under the root directory of endpoint.

-Upon the request being fulfilled, the list of resources sent by the server is instantiated with the `Post` model.
-These instances are then placed into a `collection`, which is filled into the awaiting promise.
+It will make sure that even the response has only one resource, the resolved promise will be fulfilled with a collection and that collection will be filled with instances of the model.

+If the response is empty, the promise will be fulfilled with an empty collection.

+If the endpoint is kind of a single resource returner, we can use `get` or `first` methods either to get it.
+The `get` will autodetect the returned resource type and return an instance of the `model` or `collection` of models.
+The `first` method will return an instance of the model.

+We will see how to use those methods in the next sections.

 ```js
 const posts = await Post.all();